whisthq/whist/client-applications/desktop/README.md

 We use `yarn` as the package manager for this project.
 All of the commands requried for development are aliased in `package.json`, and can be called with `yarn`.
 For example, `yarn start` will boot up the development environment.
 We don't write commands out directly in the `scripts` section of `package.json`.
 Instead, each command has a corresponding file in the `desktop/scripts` folder.
 This allows us to more carefully comment our `yarn` commands, and it makes diffs more visible in PRs.
 You shouldn't `cd scripts` to run anything in the scripts folder.
 They should all be run with `desktop` as the working directory, and you should only need to interact with them using `yarn`.

+1. Go to the `/protocol/` README to install all the necessary prerequisites.

-1. Make sure you have `yarn` installed on your computer.
+2. Make sure you have `yarn` installed on your computer.
 You can install it [here](https://classic.yarnpkg.com/en/docs/install/#mac-stable).

-2. `cd` into the `desktop` folder.
+3. `cd` into the `desktop` folder.

-3. Run `yarn` to install all dependencies on your local machine.
+4. Run `yarn` to install all dependencies on your local machine.
 If dependency issues occur, try running `rm -rf node_modules/` and then `yarn` again.

-4. To start the application in the `dev` environment, run `yarn dev`.
-To start development with a custom port, run `yarn cross-env PORT={number} yarn dev`.
-Note: `yarn dev` will start the Electron application, but will not fetch the Fractal protocol, which is necessary to stream apps.
-If you're looking to test launching the Fractal protocol from the application, see **Packaging for Production** below.
+5. To start the application in the `dev` environment, run `yarn start`. `yarn start` will install the protocol for you if it's not already installed.

 ## How To Contribute